 The Hush blockchain uses the Equihash algorithm and is an implementation of the Zerocash protocol, offering a high standard of privacy-preserving confidentiality of transaction metadata.

 The development of Hush started in mid-2016 with the genesis block being mined in November 2016.
 The original name "Zdash” was eventually changed to Hush to emphasize the use of private communications.

-In May 2019, Hush migrated to a Smart Chain built with Komodo'c technology.
+In May 2019, Hush migrated to a Smart Chain built with Komodo's CC technology.
 The migration immediately solved a vulnerability inherited from Zcash, reduced the size of the blockchain from 3.5 Gb to less than 5 Mb, and cut transaction speed from around ten minutes to around one minute.
 Learn more about Hush Coin here.

 Bitcoin Gold (BTG)

 In May 2018, Bitcoin Gold’s blockchain suffered from a double spend attack, with the hacker stealing around $18 million in BTG.
 The attacker controlled about 60 MSol/s of Equihash mining power at peak times and overwhelmed the 30 Msol/s of the Bitcoin Gold network.

 During the two days of the attack (May 17 and 18), the attacker accounted for only 10 percent of the total Equihash power of 600 MSol/s.
 Therefore, this action did not initially appear suspicious.
 Two possible explanations for the takeover include a coordinated attack by ASIC miners or an attack carried out with cloud mining power rented on Nicehash.